purescript-contrib/purescript-aff/MODULES.md

 later :: forall e a.
 Aff e a -> Aff e a
 ```

-Runs the asynchronous computation later.
+Runs the asynchronous computation later (off the current execution context).

 #### `forkAff`